 How to diagnose viral infections: Two virus testing approaches

 When diagnosing viral infections, you can isolate cells from different sources.
-You can, for instance, do a so-called nasopharyngeal swab, meaning that they (hopefully a professional healthcare worker) shove a swab, basically a long stick with a cotton top, up your nose or throat to collect the virus.
-I did the swab-thing test a long time ago, and it was the devil (but then again, I was a wuss).
+You can, for instance, do a so-called nasopharyngeal swab, meaning that they (hopefully a professional healthcare worker) shove a swab, a long stick with a cotton top, up your nose or throat to collect the virus.
+I did the swab-thing test long ago, and it was the devil (but then again, I was a wuss).

 - Detect the genetic material of viruses